swbioinf/scrnaseq_howto_ga_workflows/pages/scrnaseq_wf_guide.md

 ## Running a single sample workflow

 When there is only a single biological sample in a study, there is a streamlined workflow.

+{% include callout.html type="important" content="Please note: with a recent update we no longer see the two sub-reports when running the single sample workflows.
+This documentation is in the process of being updated." %}

 ### Using Cell Ranger